codeplaysoftware/portFFT/README.md

 -DSYCLFFT_DEVICE_TRIPLE=<T>[T1,..,Tn]
 ```

-The list of available targets can be found on [DPC++ compiler documentation page]
+The list of available targets can be found on [DPC++ compiler documentation page].
+Some AOT targets do not support double precision.
+To disable the building of tests and benchmarks using double precision, set `-DSYCLFFT_ENABLE_DOUBLE_BUILDS=OFF`.

 Run the tests from the build folder with: